NannyML/nannyml/docs/quick.rst

 .. image:: ./_static/quick-start-estimated-and-realized.svg

-Even though the estimation is somewhat off, we see that the realized performance has indeed sharply dropped in the two indicated chunks.
-It is also interesting to notice that the performance was relatively stable in the preceding period even though ``AGEP`` was already slightly shifted at that time.
+We see that the realized performance has indeed sharply dropped in the two indicated chunks.
+The performance was relatively stable in the preceding period even though ``AGEP`` was already slightly shifted at that time.
 This confirms the need to monitor performance/estimated performance as not every shift impacts performance.